General Information about Ankara

-Ankara is well connected by good public bus transport network.
-There's also a minibus transport providers that offer rapid transfers and get you to connections.
-The underground Metro is highly efficient which runs in outer suburbs.
-Ankara is also the center for the Turkish rail network and can be reached from many cities.
+There is also a minibus transport providers that offer rapid transfers and get you to your location.
+The underground Metro is highly efficient, which runs in outer suburbs.
+Ankara is also the centre for the Turkish rail network and can be reached from many cities.
 Taxis are readily available and probably the best way to get you to your destination.